-The District does not currently have a site where this can happen.
 Expansion at Escondido is not feasible due to other facility needs, and the site itself is not large enough to support all the programs and the required outdoor space.
 The Santar facility is also limited, and being a rented facility, it does not offer Palomar the long term benefits of a dedicated Palomar College location.
-The intent of the District is to locate a piece of property within district boundaries to develop a new state of the art Public Safety Center.
+The intent of the District is to construct a complete facility within district boundaries to develop a new state of the art Public Safety Center.
 While being able to serve the needs of the District, a properly designed Public Safety Center could also function as a training ground for outside agencies.
 This would increase collaboration and participation from the surrounding jurisdictions along with being a revenue stream for Palomar College.

 The site for the Public Safety Center would need to be a minimum of 12 acres of usable flat area to accommodate the programs and required parking.
 The site would then house multiple buildings needed for the support of the Police Academy, Fire Academy, and the EME program along with the outdoor support space for all of the programs.

 The facility would consist of buildings to house Fire Academy classrooms, labs, and office space.
 These would be supported by meeting rooms, a lounge, locker rooms, general storage and apparatus storage bays.
 The Police Academy would contain classrooms, an arrest training methods lab, indoor shooting range, and a simulation lab.
 Office and meeting spaces to support the staff would also be included.
 These spaces would be supported with storage, a secure armory, and separate locker rooms for faculty and students.
 The EME program would contain classrooms, computer labs, ambulance simulation space, general simulation labs, and storage.
 Office and meeting space would also support the EME program.
 The programs will also have a joint fitness center for training and conditioning.